 From an insurance company’s perspective, your parents’ history of responsible driving offsets the perceived risks you present as a new driver, assuming your parents don’t have major accidents or violations on their record.

-In separate research, we found that new teen drivers are charged 48% less for car insurance when they are added to their parents’ car insurance.
+In a QuoteWizard study, we found that new teen drivers are charged 48% less for car insurance when they are added to their parents’ car insurance.

 Parents can usually add a child of any age living in their home to their car insurance, though the specific rules about adding drivers to your car insurance vary by company.